James Macdonell (British Army officer): Military career

 He began as an ensign in 1793.
 In 1794 (aged only 13), he was a lieutenant in the 78th (Highlanders) Regiment of Foot; in 1795, he was captain in the 17th Dragoons.

 He joined the 19th Foot in 1796; he was major in the 78th Foot, and was awarded the Army Gold Medal for Maida in 1806.
 He joined the Coldstream Guards in 1811 as a lieutenant colonel, and served in the Peninsular War.

 He is best known for his command of the infantry defending the Hougoumont farmhouse at the Battle of Waterloo in 1815, where he fought with great distinction, including leading the vital closing of the gates, with his sergeant, James Graham.
-The farmhouse had around 1000 defending it against a French force of 2500.
+The farmhouse had around 1,000 defending it against a French force of 2,500.
 MacDonell was wounded slightly in the battle.

-The Duke of Wellington awarded him £1000 for his part in the battle calling him "the bravest man in the British Army".
+The Duke of Wellington awarded him £1,000 for his part in the battle calling him "the bravest man in the British Army".
 MacDonell insisted on splitting this money with his sergeant, James Graham.

-In 1830, he was promoted to Major General and posted to Ireland where in 1837 he had to abate the troubles in Armagh.
+In 1830, he was promoted to major general and posted to Ireland, where in 1837 he had to abate the troubles in Armagh.

 He commanded the Brigade of Guards in Lower Canada under Lord Durham from 1838 to 1841.
 He returned to Britain in 1842 and was then successively given the colonelcy of the 79th Regiment of Foot (Cameron Highlanders) from 1842 to 1849 and the 71st (Highland) Regiment of Foot from 1849 until his death in 1857.
 He was promoted full general in 1854.

 Awards

 He was awarded Order of the Bath, Knight's Cross of Maria Theresa, and Royal Guelphic Order for his service at Waterloo.
-He was appointed KGB in 1855.
+He was appointed GCB in 1855.